BLOG/

 Dose-related side effects

-• Triglyceride levels in the blood may be elevated, but usually do not affect health.
+- Triglyceride levels in the blood may be elevated, but usually does not affect health.

 Treatment methods for side effects